DallanQ/tiny_towns/Manual.md

 ### Abbey (orange church icon) (page 7)

-Abbeys like to be isolated.
-If an Abbey is adjacent (up, down, left, and right) to any of Almshouse / Feast Hall / Inn / Tavern (green building icon) buildings, or Bakery / Market / Tailor / Theater (yellow building icon) buildings, or Bank / Factory / Trading Post / Warehouse (black building icon) buildings, it is worth 0 points.
+**Abbeys** like to be isolated.
+If an **Abbey** is adjacent (up, down, left, and right) to any of Almshouse / Feast Hall / Inn / Tavern (green building icon) buildings, or Bakery / Market / Tailor / Theater (yellow building icon) buildings, or Bank / Factory / Trading Post / Warehouse (black building icon) buildings, it is worth 0 points.

 ### Chapel (orange church icon) (page 7)

-Score Chapels individually.
+Score **Chapels** individually.
 A town with 3 fed Cottages and 1 unfed Cottage will make each Chapel worth 3 points (Chapels do not earn points for unfed Cottages.)

 ### Cloister (orange church icon) (page 7)

-Cloisters not placed in a corner will still score 1 point for each other.
+**Cloisters** not placed in a corner will still score 1 point for each other.
 Cloister placed in a corner.
 The maximum a Cloister can score is 4 points.

 ### Temple (orange church icon) (page 7)

-Temples are worth 0 points if they are not adjacent to at least 2 Cottages.
+**Temples** are worth 0 points if they are not adjacent to at least 2 Cottages.

 ### Almshouse (green building icon) (page 7)

-The maximum Almshouse score is 26 points.
-If you construct more than 6 Almshouses, the total Almshouse score is still 26 points.
+The maximum **Almshouse** score is 26 points.
+If you construct more than 6 **Almshouses**, the total **Almshouse** score is still 26 points.

 ### Feast Hall (green building icon) (page 7)

-If you tie with the player to your right, your Feast Halls are only worth 2 points.
-In a 2-player game, Feast Halls are worth 3 points to the player with the most and 2 points to the player with the least or 2 points if tied.
+If you tie with the player to your right, your **Feast Halls** are only worth 2 points.
+In a 2-player game, **Feast Halls** are worth 3 points to the player with the most and 2 points to the player with the least or 2 points if tied.

 ### Inn (green building icon) (page 7)